The Unaware Atelier Master: Flaming Dragon Fang members

 A member of the Flaming Dragon Fang and a female blonde priestess with an extreme fear of darkness.
 Despite her mild looks, she is selfish, arrogant and just as vocal as the others about dismissing Kurt, which she comes to regret after she discovers that without him, her healing powers are far weaker than before.
 She is later forcibly recruited by Bishop Tristan Meynolf into his plot to murder Lieselotte, and the same curse previously used on the princess is placed upon her to ensure her cooperation.
-After she is found and freed by Kurt, she is immediately taken into custody for her (if unwilling) part in the assassination attempt and coerced to work with Mimico to uncover the conspiracy.
+After she is found and freed by Kurt, she is immediately taken into custody for her (if unwilling) part in the assassination attempt and coerced to work with Mimico to uncover the conspiracy and pass on any information she can provide on Kurt.